etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Dataset.md

 #### How to Install - System Only Access Level Reference Data

 To install the new module into the running Etendo ERP then need handle the steps carefully.
-In this example we have selected the access level as *Organization* then the installation would be done using *Enterprise Module Management* find below the steps.
+In this example, we have selected the access level as *Organization* then the installation would be done using *Enterprise Module Management* find below the steps.